-- How to Determine Expected Market Value of Stock
+- How do I Determine Expected Dividends and Stock Based Compensation?

 Dividend payments are the primary method companies share their profits with stockholders.
 Numerous investors rely on dividends for their living expenses and construct a stock portfolio primarily to maximize their dividend income.
 Dividend payments increase demand for a stock and consequently result in a higher stock price.
 Dividend payments also send a strong message to the investor community and boost the confidence of potential buyers.

 A dividend paying stock produces a regular income stream for the investor, thereby reducing the impact of stock market fluctuations on a portfolio.
 Assume you have $200,000 to invest and must produce $10,000 from your stock investments every year to help cover your living expenses.
 If you can locate numerous stocks that pay an average of 5 percent dividend per year, your $200,000 investment will return $10,000 in dividend payments alone.
 This will eliminate the need to periodically sell stocks to raise enough cash.
 If, on the other hand, you invest in non-dividend paying stocks and must frequently liquidate part of your stocks to obtain cash, you may be forced to sell shares when the stock market is going through a rough patch.
 Therefore, investors often prefer dividend paying stocks, which boost demand and result in higher prices for such shares.